 The Ministry of Business, Employment and Innovation has developed a checklist that can be used by employers when considering redundancies to ensure that the correct procedure is adhered to.
 This checklist should be followed in all circumstances where redundancy is considered, whether or not the redundancy is a result of COVID-19.

-If you would like legal advice concerning your obligations as an employer during COVID-19, please get in touch with John Armstrong or contact reception.
+If you’d like legal advice concerning your obligations as an employer during COVID-19, please get in touch with John Armstrong or contact reception.

 Note: This post is brief and general in nature.
 You should not treat it as legal advice and should seek professional advice before taking any action in relation to the matters dealt with in this post.
 Armstrong Murray accepts no liability for losses suffered by any person or organisation who may rely directly or indirectly on this post.